turingschool/backend-curriculum-site/module4/lessons/application_coordination_with_message_queues.markdown

 * Print a line `"Got: X"` where X is the number in the message
 * Publish a message to `"messages.for.p1"` with the content of `X` squared
+* Sleep for a few seconds: `sleep (2 + rand(3))`
 * Increment a counter

 Write a loop such that the program does not terminate until the counter reaches 10.

+#### Observations & Considerations

+* What happens when you start P1 then P2?
+* What happens when you start P2 without starting P1?
+* How would this setup be different if the message queue was on a third machine instead of on P1?

 ### A Better Application